orangopus/meshed/README.md

 ## Meshed Setup

-Download the zip and extract it anywhere...
+Download the zip and extract it anywhere... or do `git clone https://github.com/orangopus/meshed.git` wherever you want to clone it.

 Go to `chrome://extensions/` and enable developer mode: